soberhofer/devpr_ch2/README.md

+Link to wandb to see our results: https://wandb.ai/soberhofer/challenge2

+**Important Notes on Running Scripts:**
+- The `test_crossval.py` script automatically finds the latest experiment results if no specific path is provided.
+You can override this by setting `testing.cvpath=/path/to/your/results/folder` via Hydra.
+- For logging to Weights & Biases (`wandb`):
+    - Ensure the `WANDB_API_KEY` environment variable is set.
+    - Alternatively, you can disable wandb logging by running scripts with `use_wandb=false` (e.g., `python train_crossval.py use_wandb=false`).

 # Sound Classification on ESC-50 Dataset

 This repository contains code and experiments for sound classification on the ESC-50 dataset.
 The goal is to classify audio recordings into one of 50 environmental sound classes.